 Different types of treatment options can be utilized by surgeons for a degloved face.
 It heavily depends on the extent of the degloved facial part and the amount of loss of muscle tissue and blood count.

-Mild to a moderate facial degloving injury can be treated with some first aid treatments like cleaning the degloved facial part and then bandaging it.
+Mild to moderate facial degloving injury can be treated with some first aid treatments like cleaning the degloved facial part and then bandaging it.
 However, for severe degloving face injuries, physicians consider reconstructive surgeries, skin grafts, or amputation.

 Reconstructive Degloved Face Surgery